NAP-Tribal-pin

 Wolokota-welcomes-first-100-buffalo-1024x607

-How can the philanthropy sector engage with this announcement?
+How can the philanthropy sector engage with this work?

-Through OSP, there will be long-term opportunities to develop public-private partnerships to support Tribally-led projects with a focus on the critical areas of conservation, education, and economic development initiatives in Native communities.
-Native Americans in Philanthropy will continue to work to support philanthropic investment and philanthropic support in the U.S. for Tribal governments, their conservation work, and support co-management efforts through its conservation pledge and funding collaborative.
+Native Americans in Philanthropy will continue to work to support philanthropic investment and philanthropic support in the U.S. for Tribal governments, their conservation work, and support co-management efforts through its Tribal Nations Conservation Fund & Pledge.

 Many global philanthropic investments in Indigenous movements and Native-led initiatives neglect U.S. based Tribes.
 Despite underfunding, Tribes consistently demonstrate that they are the best stewards of their lands, waterways, and cultural ways of life using Indigenous ecological knowledge and their unique legal and political relationship with the U.S. government.